 · During the Obama years, Simon was the only one gutsy enough to call out the very popular first lady for her meaningless partnerships with the likes of Walmart and Disney.

-· Because I wrote about “pink slime” (aka ground beef waste) and spoke to an ABC News reporter about it, I was subpoenaed and deposed by awful lawyers representing the beef industry in a lawsuit against the network.
+· Because she wrote about “pink slime” (aka ground beef waste) and spoke to an ABC News reporter about it, Simon was subpoenaed and deposed by attorneys representing the beef industry in a lawsuit against the network.

 · Took a detour from food for 4+ years to work on alcohol policy.
 There she took on the likes of Anheuser Busch and Smirnoff for exploiting teenagers.
-I helped get a very dangerous category of “alcoholic energy drinks” completely banned, saving countless lives.
-She was criticized for “getting my panties in a bunch” by a reporter in the alcohol industry (he later apologized).
+Simon helped get a very dangerous category of “alcoholic energy drinks” completely banned, saving countless lives.
+She was criticized for getting her “panties in a bunch” by an alcohol industry reporter (he later apologized).

 · Single-handedly took on Unilever and the American Egg Board when they went after an a then little-known company called Hampton Creek, putting the start-up on the media map by placing stories in the New York Times and Associated Press that ran for several weeks until Unilever waved the white flag and dropped their lawsuit over “Just Mayo”.

 · Spent over a year (uncompensated) getting the nation’s first and only plant-based foods industry association off the ground to be a countervailing political force to the meat and dairy lobbies.
 Simon had the vision and persistence to launch the Plant Based Foods Association without help from any other organization except a small grant ($30,000, which the five founding board members matched).
 In the 5+ years as the industry’s leader, Simon opposed the meat and dairy lobbies in numerous ways and won, in federal and state legislatures, with regulators, and in litigation.
 Multiple times.